-Cook admired the work of the English visionary artist Stanley Spencer, his influence evident in her compositions and bold bulky figures.
-Another influence was Edward Burra, who painted sleazy cafes, nightclubs, gay bars, sailors and prostitutes, although, unlike Burra, she did not paint the sinister aspects of scenes.
-Beryl Cook's work can be seen in context with the British tradition of social realist painters and could be described as a twentieth century Hogarth or Gilray.
+Cook admired the work of the English visionary artist Stanley Spencer,his influence evident in her compositions and bold bulky figures, as well as several of her pictures depicting a similarly religious aspect, such as Noah, the Virgin and Jonah and the whale.
+Another influence was Edward Burra, although, unlike Burra, she did not paint the sinister aspects of scenes.
+She was described by Victoria Wood as “Rubens with jokes”.